w3f/Grant-Milestone-Delivery/evaluations/polkaflow_1_dsm-w3f.md

 After that, I was able to successfully run the backend and the Firebase has been updated with the information on paritytech/substrate, paritytech/polkadot, and paritytech/ink.

-Please explain in the documentation what `<ecosystem_name>` means and how to setup a value for it .
+Please explain in the documentation what `<ecosystem_name>` means and how to setup a value for it.

 ### Frontend